Billy Singleton

-Billy Singleton (born June 1, 1968, in New York City) is a former professional basketball player, most notable for his career in the British Basketball League.
+Billy Singleton (born June 1, 1968) is an American former professional basketball player, most notable for his career in the British Basketball League.
 Singleton is the 4th leading scorer in British basketball history & 5th leading rebounder in British basketball history, 3rd in field goal percentage in British basketball history.

 Billy is the product of a true basketball family and credits his basketball achievement to his two older sisters & his uncle.